markjsosnowski/PD2QC/readme.md

 -------------------------
 1. Open the `mods/PD2QC-master/loc` folder.
 2. Open the text file of your language of choice in any text editor.
-3. Scroll down to `"_comment 5": "Chat Messages".
+3. Scroll down to `"_comment 5": "Chat Messages"`.
 4. Change any of the messages to what you want.
 5. Reload the mod.